YenanXu/Predicting_Crime/docs/EDA.md

 Exploratory data analysis were performed to give a general idea on which variable would potentially be significant in model predicting.
 Missing values analysis and correlation analysis were also conducted to help with variables selection.

 ## Variables Description
 The response variable in our project is the categorical variable `Crime Type`.
 Each crime type was labeled by a different number, with theft as 0, robbery as 1, assault as 2, vandalism as 3, motor/vehicle accident as 4 and drug abuse violations as 5.
-All the variables that might potentially be predictors are listed.
+All the variables that might potentially be predictors are listed in Table 1.

 <div align="center"><font size="2"><b>Table 1.
 Potential predictors for models in the final dataset</b></font></div>
 <div align="center"><img src="https://yenanxu.github.io/Predicting_Crime/figures/variable_description.png" alt="1" width="500"/></div>